alex-robinson/teaching-navier-stokes/README.md

-# Lectures on Navier Stokes equations for geophysical fluid dynamics
+# Lecture on Navier Stokes equations for geophysical fluid dynamics

 Compile with pdflatex: